ritika2502/Cognitive-Documentation/Content/en-us/Computer-vision/Vision-API-Overview.md

 - Detect human faces and return their coordinates in the image.
 - Crop photos to be used as thumbnails.

+###Requirements
+- Supported input methods: Raw image binary in the form of an application/octet stream or image URL.
+- Supported image formats: JPEG, PNG, GIF, BMP.
+- Image file size: Less than 4MB.
+- Image dimension: Greater than 50 x 50 pixels.

 ##Tagging Images
 Computer Vision API returns tags based on more than 2000 recognizable objects, living beings, scenery, and actions.
 In cases where tags may be ambiguous or not common knowledge, the API response provides “hints” to clarify the meaning of the tag in context of a known setting.
 Tags are not organized as a taxonomy and no inheritance hierarchies exist.
 A collection of content tags forms the foundation for an image “description” displayed as human readable language formatted in complete sentences.
 Note, that at this point English is the only supported language for image description.

 After uploading an image or specifying an image URL, Computer Vision API’s algorithms output a number of tags based on the objects, living beings and actions identified in the image.
 Tagging is not limited to the main subject, such as a person in the foreground, but also includes the setting (indoor or outdoor), furniture, tools, plants, animals, accessories, gadgets etc.
-- Supported input methods: Raw image binary in the form of an application/octet stream or image URL.
-- Supported image formats: JPEG, PNG, GIF, BMP.
-- Image file size: Less than 4MB.
-- Image dimension: Greater than 50 x 50 pixels.

 ###Example
 ![House_Yard](./Images/house_yard.jpg)